christabor/skaffold/README.md

 ### Model Config

 * `display_as`: how to show a given collection of models on the list (collection) page.
-Options such as table, list, or panel (boostrap 3) are supported, with perhaps more to come.
+Options "table", "list", or "panel" (boostrap 3) are supported.
 * `classes`: class list (array) - a list of classes to apply to the html representation
 * `data_attrs`: attrs list (array) - a list of data attributes to apply to the html representation